Charles Sumner Sedgwick

-Charles Sumner Sedgwick (1856 – March 12, 1922) was an American architect based in Minneapolis, Minnesota.
+Charles Sumner Sedgwick (1856 – March 12, 1922) was an American architect.

-Personal life
+Early life and marriage

-He was born in New York State.
+Sedgwick was born in 1856, in New York.
 His wife, Mary D., was born in the 1850s and died in 1920.
-Sedgwick died in 1922 at St. Barnabas Hospital in Minnesota, after several years of illness with Bright's disease.

 Career

 He started his career as an architect in Binghamton, New York and moved to Minneapolis in 1884 and completed several projects in the city and surrounding areas and states.
 Several of his works are listed on the National Register of Historic Places.
 Sedgwick is a designated Minneapolis master architect by the city's heritage preservation authority.

+Death

+He died on March 12, 1922, aged 65 or 66, at St. Barnabas Hospital in Minnesota, from Bright's disease.
+He was buried in Lakewood Cemetery.

 Works

 Sedgwick was most known for his residential commissions, but also designed churches, school buildings, and commercial structures.